Health & Fitness

 Testing while fatigued or dehydrated

-VO2 max tests reflect your physical state on the day of testing.
-Illness, poor sleep, or dehydration can lower results by 5–10%.
+VO2 max tests reflect your physical state on the day.
+Illness, poor sleep, or dehydration can lower results by 5 to 10 percent, making results unreliable for tracking trends.

 Frequently Asked Questions